netzmacht/html/readme.md

 ```

-This library uses the magic `__toString` to converts the helper objects to string.
+This library uses the magic `__toString` to convert the helper objects to string.
 Outputting is really simple now:

 ```php